Mattmbugua/yolo/README.md

 # Kubernetes Deployment on GKE

 This project demonstrates the orchestration of a full-stack e-commerce application using Kubernetes on Google Kubernetes Engine (GKE).
-It builds upon the Dockerized app from Week 2 and introduces Kubernetes concepts including Deployments, StatefulSets, Services, and Persistent Volumes.
+It builds upon the Dockerized app and uses Kubernetes concepts including Deployments, StatefulSets, Services, and Persistent Volumes.

 ---